2010–2017 Toronto serial homicides: Missing Rainbow Community

-On June 26, 2017, one day after attending Pride Toronto, Andrew Kinsman disappeared from Cabbagetown and was last seen in the area of his residence on Winchester Street.
-On the evening of June 28, learning that no one had seen Kinsman in a couple of days, Ted Healey and other friends gained access to his apartment.
+On June 26, 2017, one day after attending Pride Toronto, Andrew Kinsman disappeared near his residence on Winchester Street in Cabbagetown.
+On the evening of June 28, several friends gained access to Kinsman's apartment.
 They found no sign of disturbance, though his 17-year-old cat was out of food and water.
-They reported Kinsman's disappearance to police the following day.
-Kinsman, who was openly gay and had deep roots in the community, was regarded as a stable and responsible man whose friends felt would not suddenly leave, and certainly not without his cat or his prescription medicine.
-It was also noted to be unlike Kinsman to go anywhere without notifying friends or family.
-Kinsman was active on social media but investigators found his cell phone was turned off the day he disappeared.
+Noting that Kinsman's life was stable and that he would never leave without notifying anyone or taking his cat and prescription medicine, the friends reported the disappearance to the TPS the following day.
+Kinsman was active on social media, but investigators found his cell phone was turned off the day he disappeared.

 At the end of July 2017, the TPS created a new task force, Project Prism, to investigate the disappearances of Kinsman and another man, Selim Esen, and to look for any links with the unsolved disappearances investigated under Project Houston.
-Greg Downer, a friend and colleague of Kinsman's who set up Facebook groups dedicated to finding him and other missing men, organized an August 1 community safety meeting in which police gave an overview of the task force and thanked the community for "the abundance of information" that they had received.
-Queer refugees, transgender and two-spirit people spoke of their vulnerabilities, experiencing disproportionate violence within the LGBTQ community.
-Downer's group, the Missing Rainbow Community, provided strategies for staying safe when meeting people from dating apps.
-Realizing the difficulty police faced with judicial authorizations for data from servers located outside Canada, which caused delays in the crucial early days of the missing persons investigations, Downer appealed to dating apps to provide an option for users to consent to have their data released to police if they went missing.
+Greg Downer, a friend and colleague of Kinsman's, organized a community safety meeting on August 1 in which police gave an overview of the task force.
+Realizing the difficulty police faced with judicial authorizations for data from servers located outside Canada, which caused crucial delays in the missing persons investigations, Downer appealed to dating apps to provide an option for users to consent to have their data released to police if they went missing.
 Safety hotlines were also set up for those reluctant to speak to police.

 Fears of a serial killer stalking Church and Wellesley grew on November 29 when the body of Tess Richey was found by her mother in an alleyway four days after she was reported missing.
-The following day police announced that the body of Alloura Wells, a homeless transgender woman, had been identified, her body having been discovered in a Rosedale ravine in August.
-Because of fears in the community, TPS Chief Mark Saunders held an unprecedented December 8 news conference on the three separate investigations into the deaths of Richey and Wells and the disappearances of Kinsman and Esen.
-Although the cases occurred in close proximity, police did not believe they were related and Saunders said they had no evidence of a serial killer.
+The following day, police announced that the body of Alloura Wells, a homeless transgender woman, had been identified, her body having been discovered in a Rosedale ravine in August.
+Because of fears in the community, TPS Chief Mark Saunders held an unprecedented December 8 news conference on the three separate investigations.
+Although the cases occurred in close proximity, the TPS did not believe they were related and Saunders said they had no evidence of a serial killer.